ant-louis/awesome-dense-text-retrieval/README.md

 # Awesome Dense Retrieval

-Dense Retrieval (DR) aims to overcome the limitations of sparse retrieval by matching in a continuous representation space learned via neural networks. [[learn more]](summaries/background.md)
+Dense Retrieval (DR) aims to overcome the limitations of sparse retrieval by matching in a continuous representation space learned via neural networks. [[Learn more]](summaries/background.md)

 ## 🗂 Datasets